PCBTok is Your Remarkable Heavy Copper PCB Fabricator

 The Heavy copper circuit plate is made of thicker copper and can accommodate high-current and control circuits.
 Heavy copper’s weight makes it a dependable wiring platform and an appropriate substrate for through-hole circuits.
 It also allows for the creation of smaller footprints and a lower layer count.

 A heavy copper PCB, on the other hand, can support multiple layers of copper windings and can be as thick as 50 layers.

-The main distinction between standard and heavy copper PCBs is found in the manufacturing process.
+The main distinction between standard and heavy copper boards is found in the manufacturing process.
 Copper etching and plating methods are used to create standard PCBs.

-On the other hand, necessitate special etching and plating techniques.
-The process raises the PCB’s overall cost and results in unevenly plated holes.
+On the other hand, it necessitates unique etching and plating techniques.
+The process raises the PCB’s overall cost and creates unevenly plated holes.
 They are more expensive and are only appropriate for specialized applications.